“it’s a small world” at Disney’s Magic Kingdom (A Resorts Gal Ride Guide)

 We give “it’s a small world” the green light.
 This is a high-capacity ride that usually loads quickly, which keeps the wait times fairly low.
 Also, if you have someone in your party who doesn’t like the noise of fireworks, this attraction is the perfect escape!

-Resorts Gal Traffic Signal Guidelines
+Resorts Gal Traffic Signals

-Green Light:
+Green Light

 We give an attraction the green light if we consider it a must-do, regardless of the posted wait.
-We also green light any attractions we deem suitable to experience anytime.
+We also give the green light for attractions we deem suitable to experience anytime.
 For example, some attractions have high capacities.
-Therefore, the lines continuously move and you shouldn’t have a long wait unless the attraction were to experience downtime.
+Therefore, the lines continuously move and you shouldn’t have a long wait unless the attraction experiences downtime.

-Red Light:
+Red Light

 We recommend checking the posted wait times for red light attractions.
 Then, make a quick judgment call on whether to wait, skip it, or return later.
 We also red light some attractions that we feel might not be suitable based on our experience.